Developing Your Creativity as a Composer

 • Rhythmic Review

-• Rhythm as part of a Musical Phrase
+• Rhythm as Part of a Musical Phrase

 • Rhythms in Vocal Music and Speech

-• Meter and Mixed Meter
+• Meter, Mixed Meter

 • Assignment 2: One-Note Composing

-Lesson 3: Timbre, Texture, The Farben (One-Chord) Composition
+Lesson 3: Timbre, Texture, the Farben (One-Chord)

 • Non-traditional Chords and Pitch Sets